 We all experience the odd bout of loneliness from time to time.
 For older people, this can be made worse by the loss of a loved one, missing the social contact of work after retirement or health problems that make it difficult to get out and about.
-If you are an older person who feels lonely, there are plenty of things you can do which will help:
+If you are 50 or over and feel lonely, there are plenty of things you can do which will help:

 • Join a local group – There are lots of activities happening in local communities, such as coffee mornings, community choirs, walking groups or art clubs.
 Well Aware has a comprehensive list – you can look at the calendar of activities or search by keyword http://www.wellaware.org.uk/